JevgenijaAksjonova/automated_travel_entity/README.md

-# The Software Project for the Automated Travle Entity.
+# The Software Project for the Automated Travel Entity.

 ![alt text](automated.jpg)